GLOBAL MARKETS-Global share index slips as investors absorb 'higher-for-longer' rate outlook

 By Sinéad Carew and Amanda Cooper

-NEW YORK/LONDON, Sept 25 (Reuters) - A global index of stocks fell while Wall Street attempted a comeback in Monday's choppy market as bond yields rose and investors continued to digest last week's central bank indications that interest rates would stay higher for longer.
+NEW YORK/LONDON, Sept 25 (Reuters) - A global index of stocks fell slightly while Wall Street eked out a gain in Monday's choppy market as bond yields rose and investors continued to digest last week's central bank indications that interest rates would stay higher for longer.

-The dollar hit an 11-month high against the Japanese yen and the highest in almost 10 months against a basket of currencies after the U.S. Federal Reserve last week signalled it could raise interest rates further and was likely to hold them higher for longer than investors had expected.

 U.S. economic risks that Powell noted in a press conference last week included the autoworkers' strike, a possible federal government shutdown, resumption of student loan repayments, higher energy prices and higher long-term borrowing costs.